allegro/embedded-elasticsearch/README.md

 ![build status](https://api.travis-ci.org/allegro/embedded-elasticsearch.svg)
 ![Maven Central](https://maven-badges.herokuapp.com/maven-central/pl.allegro.tech/embedded-elasticsearch/badge.svg)

 Small utility for creating integration tests that uses Elasticsearch.
 Instead of using `Node` it downloads elastic search in specified version and starts it in seprate process.
 It also allows you to install required plugins which is not possible when using `NodeBuilder`.
-Utility was tested with 2.x version of Elasticsearch.
+Utility was tested with 2.x and 5.x versions of Elasticsearch.

 ## Introduction